tarang1998/docker-k8s/README.md

                 - The pod replicas for the front-end and the backend services remain the same during the load testing.
                 - The error rate is at 0%
                 - The Throughput is 291.6 request/second
-                - The average response time is 34 ms, min is 15 ms, max is 655 ms
+                - The average response time is 34 ms.
                 - The request latency varies from 15 ms - 655 ms
                 - 90% of the request recieved response within 41 ms, 95% within 47 ms, 99% within 91 ms